 For the best canoeing or kayaking location in Minnesota, look no further than Voyageurs National Park, you’re in for an unforgettable experience.
 Nearly half of this park’s 220,000 acres are made up of water.
 While a houseboat provides exceptional comfort in a place so remote, some visitors want to spend some time away from modern conveniences – especially in such a beautiful location.
 Canoes and kayaks provide a unique glimpse into living, breathing ecosystems and the picturesque landscapes of Voyageurs National Park.

-Whether you’re hoping to get a closer view of wildlife, explore narrow passages between islands, or want to test your rowing endurance as a physical challenge, Voyageurs provides a uniquely picturesque north woods setting for your canoeing and kayaking goals.
+Whether you’re hoping to get a closer view of wildlife, explore narrow passages between islands, or want to test your rowing endurance as a physical challenge, you’ll enjoy a uniquely picturesque Northwoods setting during your Voyageurs National Park canoeing and kayaking journey.
 In this pristine area of natural beauty, you can explore:

 - 1,000+ forested islands

 - 600+ miles of shoreline